turbot/steampipe-plugin-godaddy/docs/tables/godaddy_domain.md

 # Table: godaddy_domain

 GoDaddy is a popular domain name registrar and web hosting company that allows individuals and businesses to register domain names for their websites.
-A domain name is the address that people use to access your website on the internet, and GoDaddy offers a wide variety of domain extensions to choose from, such as .com, .org, .net, and many others.
-In addition to domain registration.
+A domain name is an address that people use to access your website on the internet, and GoDaddy offers a wide variety of domain extensions to choose from, such as .com, .org, .net, and many others in addition to domain registration.

 ## Examples